BF/SF Vibratone

 • You may use a AB/Y pedal to select the Vibratone alone, together with main amp or just the main amp.
 (Or you could use a jack cable from the secondary input of main amp to the input of the secondary amp that runs the Vibratone.
 This assumes your main amp works like the dual input Fender amps.)

 Personally we prefer the last alternative with two separate amps.
 The picture below shows a 1964 Fender Vibroverb as the main amp and a 1968 Bandmaster Reverb running the Vibratone.
 The Bandmaster Reverb expects a 4 ohm speaker load and we use it with very little reverb, reduced bass and a high treble setting.
 On the pedal board we have a AB/Y pedal that allows us to switch between cabinets or use both at the same time.
-Our effect pedals (wah-wah, overdrive, boost, delay, etc) are only in use for the Vibroverb while the Badnmaster Reverb gets a clean signal from the pedal board.
+Our effect pedals (wah-wah, overdrive, boost, delay, etc) are only in use for the Vibroverb while the Bandmaster Reverb gets a clean signal from the pedal board.
 We have not (yet) found any interesting tones combining a lot of effects with the Vibratone.
 We push the Bandmaster Reverb slightly, volume around 4-5, with a softly cranked tone from the Vibratone.
 The Vibroverb is set at volume = 3, V1 is pulled and 12Ax7 as V6 phase inverter to lower the clean headroom.

 vibratone 3